 Our bodies create hypochlorous acid to fight infection and promote healing.
 As our white blood cells respond to pathogens, our immune systems generate HOCl to kill microorganisms and neutralize toxins and inflammation.
 HOCl is used in veterinary medicine, ophthalmology, and wound care.
 How cool is that?

-2. It’s used in dermatology
+2. It’s used in dermatology.

 Hypochlorous acid’s antimicrobial superpowers are being harnessed by dermatologists for fighting acne and skin infections.
 They are also using it to soothe and repair skin damaged by chronic skin conditions like

 Conventional cleaning products commonly contain harsh irritants, like bleach and ammonia, and ingredients that can trigger allergies and asthma, like fragrances.

-We’re All About Better-For-You Disinfecting
+We’re All About Better-For-You Products